peiyan1234/LeetCode-CPP-efficient-solution/README.md

 #0040:
 Runtime: 36 ms, faster than 96.32% of C++ online submissions for Intersection of Two Linked Lists.
 Memory Usage: 14.6 MB, less than 30.88% of C++ online submissions for Intersection of Two Linked Lists.

+#0041:
+Runtime: 0 ms, faster than 100.00% of C++ online submissions for Two Sum II - Input array is sorted.
+Memory Usage: 9.8 MB, less than 5.88% of C++ online submissions for Two Sum II - Input array is sorted.